 The story below is an example of what all of us will probably have to look forward to when we start getting on in age, when we have to move out of our homes and spend our remaining years in an apartment with assisted living facilities.

 By that, I mean when we get to be 70 year-olds and those every day things that we take for granted now, start to get more and more difficult with each passing year.

 This is something that happened at an assisted living center.
 It may or may not be a true story, but I feel sure, given the number of us who have surely had something similar happen to them, that it has some truth in it.

-Like many assisted living centers, the people who live there each have their own small apartments, but they all eat at a central cafeteria.
+Like many assisted living centers, even though the people who live there each have their own small apartments, but they all have to go to eat at a central cafeteria.